muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     \g  | 0x60    96 | GRAVE ACCENT    | `   | delimit dividing space comments
 ```

-There is just one complex escape sequence, of the format `\[...]`, that
+There are 3 complex escape sequences that support specifying characters in
-supports specifying characters in terms of their Unicode code point number.
+terms of their Unicode code point number.
+One benefit of these is to
-One reason for this feature is to empower more elegant passing of
-Unicode-savvy MUON through a communications channel that is more limited,
+empower more elegant passing of Unicode-savvy MUON through a communications
-such as to 7-bit ASCII.
+channel that is more limited, such as to 7-bit ASCII.

+An `<escaped_char_cpt_seq>` is the MUON-specific standard format, `\[...]`,
+that is the most consistent with the rest of MUON and supports writing
+a code point number in any of the numeric bases 2/8/10/16.
 This format also supports specifying a sequence of multiple characters at
 once, rather than just one, to aid brevity when there are a lot.

+An `<escaped_char_utf32_cpt_seq>` is an alternate format, `\U00HHHHHH`
+which denotes an unsigned 32-bit integer; it supports writing a code point
+number in base-16 only, but using both upper-case and lower-case letters.
+This format exists to match a support common in other programming languages.

+An `<escaped_char_utf16_cpt_seq>` is an alternate format, `\uHHHH` which
+denotes an unsigned 16-bit integer, which supports specifying characters in
+terms of UTF-16.
+For a Unicode BMP code point, that is a single `\uHHHH`
+integer in the non-surrogate set `[0..0xD7FF,0xE000..0xFFFF]`.
+For a
+Unicode non-BMP code point, that is an ordered pair of `\uHHHH` integer in
+the surrogate set `[0xD800..0xDFFF]`, which looks like `\uHHHH\uHHHH` such
+that the pair is also *well formed UTF-16*.
+It is forbidden for a
+`<quoted_text_segment>` to contain any `\uHHHH` of the surrogate set that
+isn't so paired.
+This format supports writing a code point number in
+base-16 only, but using both upper-case and lower-case letters.
+This format exists to match a support common in other programming languages.

 A `<code_point_text>` is a specialized shorthand for a **Text** of
 exactly 1 character whose code point number it denotes.